nf-core/website/src/content/docs/contributing/modules.md

      process "MODULE"
 ```

-- Then add tags to identify this modules
+- Then add tags to identify this module

 ```groovy
 tag "modules"